batsonjay/uploadDistributor/docs/destination-apis.md

 ### Metadata

 - Title, description, tags, and tracklist are supported.
 - Tracklist is optional but recommended.
+The application / project here intends to supply a Tracklist.

 ### Notes